Serge Venturini: The transvisible

-This is why it is so difficult to explain how quick the passage is between what is visible for the eye and the mind and what is not, as is revealed by the notorious fade in-fade out effect used in the movies when one picture succeeds another: as one picture gradually vanishes, the following one gets clearer and clearer.
-And the same goes for music when one theme succeeds another.
+This is why it is difficult to explain how quick the passage moves between what is visible for the eye and the mind and what is not, as is revealed by the notorious fade in-fade out effect used in the movies when one picture succeeds another: as one picture gradually vanishes, the following one gets clearer and clearer.

 When science and art intertwine, the Florentine engineer Maurizio Seracini, provides another fine example.
 As a specialist in reflectography and infra-red techniques, he pioneered the restoration of the works of Leonardo da Vinci and was able to use the latest technology to uncover The Batlle of Anghiari and to reveal one of the first drawings of the master from under the current unfinished The Adoration of the Magi.
 To see another reality under the appearance of representation is to be confronted to the transvisible.
 To see beyond our senses is a problem Pablo Picasso had already pointed out when he declared: "it would be necessary to reveal the paintings beneath the actual painting".

 Therefore, between being and non-being, in a world in which communication is increasingly being dematerialised as time goes by, the supporters of rationality see in all this nothing more than just an expression of what is not determined, improbable or unmentionable, thereby refusing to get involved in the whole issue.
 All that is not clearly expressed doesn’t hold water and is consequently deemed irrelevant.

 However, there were people like Merleau-Ponty, who at one time happened to be passionate about the links between the visible and the invisible.
 As a philosopher, Merleau-Ponty even discovered in it some sort of "profondeur charnelle".
 Poets too have also attempted to meet the transvisible in the flesh.
 What is void, empty and unthinkable offers countless possibilities in this respect.
 To see, to pass from what is opaque to what is transparent is required before reaching the transparency of the invisible.
 The openness of such worlds should also be emphasised for people with too rational a mind have chosen not to trouble themselves with such interactions.
 As media of transvisibility, poets act as torch-bearers in charge with the fire of eloquence; they are walkers between worlds.
 As we cross from the visible to the invisible, the transvisible transfigures Time itself.